simplenetes-io/podc/PODSPEC.md

 Each probe has a timeout for how long the command or the repeated invocations (for startup) of the command is allowed to take.

-A probe is always run inside the container, so when wanting to do TCP/HTTP probes, that would mean that `curl`, `wget` or `netcat` needs to be installed in the container for the probe to be able to run.
+A probe is always run inside the container, so when wanting to do TCP/HTTP probes, that would mean that `curl`, `wget` or `netcat` have to be installed in the container for the probe to be able to run.

-Simplenetes does not define a special case for command, HTTP or TCP probes, it is all command probes, and they all run inside the containers.
+Simplenetes does not define a special case for command, HTTP or TCP probes, they are all command probes, and they all run inside the containers using `podman exec`.

-If needing to delay the Liveness probe then use a Startup probe to either determine that livenss is safe to run now or which simply sleeps a number of seconds before letting the pod creation continue.
+If having to delay the Liveness probe then use a Startup probe to either determine that liveness is safe to run now or which simply sleeps a number of seconds before letting the pod creation continue.

 ## Proxy and Ingress confs
 When a Pod is compiled, the compiler outputs alongside the `pod` executable possibly two extra files.